microsoft/Windows-DevRel/Blogs/AudioEditor/AudioEditor.md

 ## Running the Sample and Checking out the Code

 If you want to run the sample for yourself, or dive into the implementation for some more details on how this all works, head over to this [repository](https://github.com/microsoft/Windows-DevRel/tree/main/Samples/AudioEditor) where the sample lives.
+We also have a [Code Walkthrough document](https://github.com/microsoft/Windows-DevRel/blob/main/Samples/AudioEditor/CodeWalkthrough.md) if you want an entrypoint into how this sample was written.

 There's quite a bit of set-up that goes into getting all the models set up in the project (since they can't be checked into source control), but all the prerequisite steps are defined in the README.
 Go check it out!